kartheek542/my-files/README.md

 # my-files
-This repo contains some of my configuration files
+This repo contains scripts for automating some tasks in linux